 This eating protocol stimulates your body to enter ketosis, a metabolic state in which your body uses fat as its primary fuel before reducing carbohydrates to a maximum of 30 grams per day.

-There is a small drawback here.
+There is a slight drawback here.
 The ketogenic diet may seem challenging to understand.
 Many people do not get into ketosis because they do not follow a proper initiation protocol.

 Increased basal metabolism